U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: Results Discussion

 \subsection{Feature Selection}

-Different feature combinations have been introduced in the previous section.
-In order to minimize the influence of random factors, we evaluated the performance of each combination 10 times and recorded the mean value of each metric in \autoref{table: ablation history} and \autoref{table: ablation trajectory}.
+We introduced various feature combinations in the previous section.
+To reduce the influence of random factors, we conducted 10 evaluations for each combination and recorded the mean values of each metric in \autoref{fig: ablation history} and \autoref{fig: ablation trajectory}.
+We present the results for five users for case-specific analysis.
+However, the outcomes may vary when considering other users.

-\subsubsection{History-Based Prediction Model}
+\subsubsection{History-based Prediction Model}

-As shown in \autoref{table: ablation history} the model with only temporal and weather-relevant features performed best in both the loss (CCE) and the Top-3 Accuracy (around 97\%) and compared with the initial input, the Top-3 and Top-1 Accuracy increased by around 11\% and 31\% respectively.
-The performance in Top-1 Accuracy is the highest (around 67\%) when the input includes only demand and weather-relevant attributes, but it does not perform best in the Top-3 Accuracy (i.e., 91\%).
-Thus, we consider the combination of rental location ID (Init), rental hour and rental weekday (T), and weather-relevant features (W) to have the best performance in this case study.
+It is evident from \autoref{fig: ablation history} that the Top-3 accuracy consistently outperforms the Top-1 accuracy across all users and feature sets.
+Moreover, we found that including additional features beyond the initial rental location ID significantly improved model performance.
+For instance, for User 2, Top-3 and Top-1 accuracy increased by approximately 11\% and 31\%, respectively, when incorporating demand (d) and weather-related (w) features.
+However, the optimal feature set can vary depending on the user.
+Specifically, User 4 achieved the highest Top-1 accuracy (around 67\%) with a combination of rental location ID (init), hourly demand (d), and weather-related features (w).

-\subsubsection{Trajectory-Based Prediction Model}
+\subsubsection{Trajectory-based Prediction Model}

-The performance of the trajectory-based model with different feature combinations is shown in \autoref{table: ablation trajectory}.
-As the table shows, adding the temporal and weather-relevant attributes increased the accuracy by around 8.26\% and 7.6\% respectively compared with the initial attribute (i.e., only road segment labels).
-The combination of the all-attribute-included model is not the best but indicates less loss (CCE).
-Compared with the best Top-1 Accuracy produced by the history-based model (i.e., 67\%), the trajectory-based model increases the prediction accuracy by around 30\%.
-However, we did not find a very obvious improvement when the weather-relevant attributes were included in our trajectory-based model, so we suggest the combination of rental location ID (Init) and temporal attributes (T) performs best in this case study.

-To summarise, in the first two stages of our system, the trip destination is predicted by two different machine learning models, and the Top-1 accuracy of the output generated by our system increased from 60\% in the first stage to more than $97\%$ in this stage with partial trajectory input.
+\autoref{fig: ablation trajectory} also demonstrates that the performance of the trajectory-based model varies with different feature sets.
+Different to the history-based model, a combination of the initial input (road segment labels), time (t), and weather-relevant (w) attributes consistently achieved the highest accuracy across all selected users.
+Moreover, the trajectory-based model significantly outperforms the history-based model, reaching 100\% accuracy for the majority of users and achieving 97.60\% even for the relatively challenging case of User 2.

-\subsection{Model Comparison for Trajectory-Based Prediction}
+\subsection{Model Comparison for Trajectory-based Prediction}